'The Sky's the Limit': Marcus Mariota Is Ready for Superstardom

 I love the even-keel, down to earth, humble approach.
 Being around Peyton [Manning], he had that as well.
 Both are guys' guys, and [they're] football junkies as far as the film, studying the game, knowing their craft. — Eric Decker on Marcus Mariota

-Marcus Ardel Taulauniu Mariota grew up on the island of Oahu, the son of a blonde German mother and a thick Samoan father.
+Marcus Ardel Taulauniu Mariota grew up on the island of Oahu, the son of a blond German mother and a thick Samoan father.
 They taught him Fa'asamoa—the ways of Samoa that stress humility and respect.

 "I would say that's probably the focal point of my leadership," Mariota says.
 "Our culture is all about we, never about yourself.
 I always try to make it a point when I'm talking to guys to say we.
-It's not you need to do this, It's what can we do better.
+It's not you need to do this, it's what can we do better.
 It makes it more of a family culture."

 These Titans are ready to be led.
 They won nine games last season after winning three in Mariota's first year.
 They made a number of acclaimed moves last offseason and became the trendy pick to win the AFC South.